Your enduring legacy

 - to enhance cultural initiatives that reflect our supporters’ interests like art or music and/or

-- to assist with building the much needed general endowment for USC priorities like vital program development.
+- to assist with building the much needed general endowment for UniSC priorities like vital program development.

 It’s a common misconception that only wealthy people leave a bequest in their Will.
 The reality is that most planned gifts like bequests are made by hard-working people who are keen to make a positive difference in their community.

-Whoever you are, whatever your situation, you can help create a bright future for tomorrow’s students by including USC in your Will.
+Whoever you are, whatever your situation, you can help create a bright future for tomorrow’s students by including UniSC in your Will.

 This category of bequest is the most flexible, giving the University the ability to decide which projects are funded by your bequest in response to changing needs and priorities.
 For this category of bequest, the following Will clauses are suggested as a guide: